HealthScope Benefits (DART) Home Health Care in SW Fort Worth/Burleson, TX

 What SW Fort Worth and Burleson Families Need to Know About HealthScope Benefits DART

-HealthScope Benefits DART Coverage for Home Health Services in SW Fort Worth and Burleson
+HealthScope Benefits DART Coverage for Home Health Services

 Common home health services that may be covered under HealthScope Benefits DART plans include:

-- Skilled nursing visits — wound care and wound VAC management, medication administration, IV therapy and specialty infusions, ostomy care, feeding tube management, in-home lab draws and blood work, post-surgical monitoring
+- Skilled nursing visits — wound care and wound VAC management, medication administration, IV therapy and specialty infusions, ostomy care, feeding tube management, in-home lab draws and blood work, and post-surgical monitoring

 - Therapy services — physical therapy, occupational therapy, and speech-language therapy ordered by a physician and delivered in the home